16 of the Most Unforgettable Images from the Westminster Dog Show

 Wake me up when you’re ready to do my hair

 Dogs aren’t the only ones with a glam squad at the WDS.
 Handlers also want to look their best for the show ring, but not so good that they take the judge’s attention away from the dog.
 Here, a groomer has two clients—the handler and a Sheepdog named Zack, who seems content to snooze while he waits for his turn.
-John Hurley, a host for the National Dog Show, recalls some funny and memorable moments, including the time when one judge wore a really distracting outfit!

 I can sleep anywhere